When Your Teen Shuts You Out: How Parents Can Support Their Struggling Adolescent

 From Childhood to Adulthood

 Transitioning from childhood to adulthood is full of challenges, which is why I am so passionate about helping adolescents and their families.
 Teens often feel alone and misunderstood as they strive towards independence.
 Today’s teens are consumed with their developing identity amidst changing bodies, fickle feelings, increasing pressures, and hidden fears.
-This makes them particularly vulnerable to looking to their peer group and an ever increasing tolerant culture for guidance and wisdom.
+This makes them particularly vulnerable to looking to their peer group and an ever-increasing tolerant culture for guidance and wisdom.
 Questions like “Who am I?” and “What Can I Be?” often plague the average high school student.
-The struggle is real and the struggle often remains unchanged.
-Most parents’ notice warning signs that their teens are in trouble, but feel shut out by either silence, tension or arguments.
+The struggle is real, and the struggle usually remains unchanged.
+Most parents notice warning signs that their teens are in trouble, but feel shut out by either silence, tension, or arguments.

 If Your Teen Has Been Pushing You Away